magnusfiorepalm/clean-code/README.md

-# clean-code-ruby
+# Code samples from Clean Code converted from Java to language X
-Ruby code examples from the book Clean Code - A Handbook of Agile Software Craftmanship by Robert Martin
+Code examples from the book Clean Code - A Handbook of Agile Software Craftmanship by Robert Martin

+##Ruby

-Examples converted from Java to Ruby
+Examples converted from Java to Ruby.
+Some liberty taken when converting in order to handle the more verbose nature of Java vs. Ruby.